Accessibility and a barrier-free campus

 Aalto University’s Accessibility coordination group is formed to improve coordination across domains.

 Aalto University Accessibility Coordination Group members from May 1st, 2021

 Accessible Aalto Network (AccANet) is for collaboration and knowledge building to improve our main processes and quality at Aalto University.
 AccANet members are volunteers who have agreed with their directors to promote accessibility in schools and units.
 Network members serve as human nodes for different kinds of accessibility issues met in our daily activities.
 In addition, AccaNet updates the tri-annual Aalto University Accessibility Implementation Plan with the help of their peers.

 - Enabling environment (all possible accessibility issues): Antti Raike

 - Dyslexia; specific reading and writing difficulties in the mother tongue and in foreign languages; (foreign) language learning and teaching: Signe-Anita Lindgrén

-- Coordination of equality and non-discrimination: Anna Hynynen
+- Coordination of the equality work: Anna Hynynen

 Recognising and removing barriers is an on-going process requiring everyone’s input.